Contact Us 1-800-596-4880

 doc:name="Set variable" doc:id="ndpiap" />

 Use the Data, Functions, and Preview tabs to ease configuration of expressions in your components.
-You can preview the expression’s output without the need to run your Mule app with data from external sources:
+Preview the expression output without running your Mule app with data from external sources:

 Check the Data Structure

 To review the data structure of the Mule event, including the payload, attributes, and Mule variables, use the Data tab.
-The tab includes any sample data and is part of the expression builder for a component’s fx field.
+The tab includes any sample data and is part of Expression Builder for a component fx field.
 For example:

-Data tab (with autogenerated data) Data tab (expanded)
+Data tab (with automatically generated data) Data tab (expanded)

 Data tab for expression field